Code

 With data in hand, let us look into how population size, poverty rates, and education levels all relate to one another at both the county level.
 (For the final project, I will also look into relationships at the state level).
 Our research questions are as follows:

-RQ1: How does population size of counties relate to the highest level of education attained for residents?
+How does the population size of a county relate to educational attainment for residents?

 # Because each dataset uses different types of "tidy" data, will manually join tables for each RQ